 Design is an iterative process, which starts with some known factors and other educated estimates or assumptions to be followed by scientific analysis in order to verify that the requirements are met.
 In this chapter, we will develop the tools for scientific analysis of vehicle mechanics based on Newton's second law of motion.
 After defining and describing a roadway, the vehicle kinetics issues will be addressed.
 The roadway and kinetics will be linked to establish the equation for the force required from the propulsion unit.
-The force from the propulsion unit, which can be an electric motor or an IC engine or a combination of the two, is known as tractive force, $F{TR}$ .
-Once the force requirement is defined, one would proceed to calculate the power and energy required for a vehicle under consideration.
+The force from the propulsion unit, which can be an electric motor or an IC engine or a combination of the two, is known as tractive force, F{TR} .
+Once the force required for a vehicle under consideration.
 The emphasis of study in this book is on the broad design goals, such as finding the power and energy requirements and predicting the range for a given energy source, thereby maintaining a top-level perspective.
 The design details of a subsystem are beyond the scope of this book, and readers are referred to the literature of the respective areas for further details.

-2.1 ROADWAY FUNDAMENTALS
+ROADWAY FUNDAMENTALS